h5bp/lazyweb-requests/README.md

+This repo has been archived.
+There hasn't been much activity for a whole so it just makes sense.
+Thanks for everything, everyone!

 # H5BP lazyweb requests: get projects and ideas built

 The [H5BP organization](https://h5bp.github.io) is a community of developers creating open source software.
 This is a place to submit ideas for new projects and to get involved in building them.